 New Brunswick’s strategic nearshore value proposition has already attracted some of the world’s top financial and information technology institutions to the province.
 Opportunities NB (ONB) continues to strengthen that value proposition with a focus on those sectors.
 ONB has worked hard to establish New Brunswick as the fastest-growing financial centre in Canada, including a focus on financial technology (fintech).

 It’s not only about attracting the world’s best companies, it involves building the right ecosystem.
-Our CyberNB team, for example, has also placed a strong focus on the cybersecurity concerns of financial services.
+Our team has also placed a strong focus on the cybersecurity sector and the security concerns of financial services.

 That combination of priorities, which includes ONB’s unique Workforce Strategy Team, has created an attractive ecosystem for fintech startups like Toronto-based Dream Payments.
 The company is moving its Development Centre from Russia and Vietnam to Moncton, with senior developers already immigrating to New Brunswick with their families.

 ONB spoke with Long Van, the company’s CTO, to learn more.

 ONB: Can you first give us an overview of the company?

 Long Van: We are a fintech solutions company; our technology enables businesses of all sizes to easily accept payments, go mobile and more efficiently run their business.